 Does roof estimating software measure the roof for me?+

 Some tools pull aerial measurement reports, others take off from a plan set.
 BuildCrux AI takeoff reads a plan set and returns a first pass of quantities by line item.
-Either way, verify the pitch and the report date against the real roof before you price it.
+Either way, verify the pitch and the report date against the real roof before you price it, because an old report will miss recent changes.

 How accurate is an AI takeoff for roofing?+